ajobi/js-snip/README.md

 ## IE11 Support

-IE11 does not support `-webkit-line-clamp` (falls back to the JS method), and the `ResizeObserver API`.
+IE11 does not support `-webkit-line-clamp` (falls back to the JS mode), and the `ResizeObserver API`.
 This API needs to be polyfilled if you want to re-snip the elements on the resize in IE11 (they would still get snipped when inserted / on data change without the polyfill).
 Recommended: [@juggle/resize-observer](https://www.npmjs.com/package/@juggle/resize-observer)

 ``` javascript
 import { ResizeObserver as Polyfill } from '@juggle/resize-observer';